HarmonizedMRI/PulCeq/matlab/+pge2/README.md

-Functions for simulating and checking a 'Ceq' sequence representation on GE hardware.
+Functions for checking a 'Ceq' sequence representation on GE hardware.

 The goal here is to realize the following workflow:
 ```matlab